AyahCastelle/ScheduleBuilder/README.md

 License
 -------

-The project is licensed under the MIT license
+The project is licensed under the GNU AGPLv3 license